Unic0rn0ver10ad/zippy/README.md

 ## 🎯 Purpose

-Zippy extracts structured wordlists from multilingual dictionary formats (.dict.dz, .tei, StarDict, etc.) for use in the [Halt!
+Zippy the Dict (it/its) extracts structured wordlists from multilingual dictionary formats (.dict.dz, .tei, StarDict, etc.) for use in the [Halt!
 What's the Passphrase?] project and other passphrase-generation tools.
 Zippy eats dictionaries and spits out wordlists.

 Supported formats:
 - .dz (gzipped dictionary files)